Agoric/documentation/main/glossary/README.md

 ## Allocation

 Allocations represent the [amounts](#amounts) to be paid out to each [seat](#seat) on exit from a contract instance.
 Possible exit causes are exercising an exit condition, the contract's explicit choice, or a crash or freeze.
-There are several methods for finding out what amount a current allocation is.
+There are several methods for getting the amounts currently allocated.

 In more detail, Zoe's guarantee is each [seat](#seat) will either get what it asked for in its offer, or the return of what was [escrowed](#escrow).
 The contract can reallocate fairly arbitrarily to achieve that.
 As contract code is visible to its clients, users can see